 3.2.3.
-Feature Engineering
+Feature engineering

 FLIRT computes general statistical and entropy features on both the SCR and SCL components for each window.
-Time domain features were chosen since they best describe the SCR and SCL signals recorded from wearable devices, as suggested by [28, 24].
-In contrast, frequency domain features of the EDA were proven to provide additional valuable information about the transient behaviour of the sudomotor activity [24, 3].
+Time domain features were chosen since they best describe the SCR and SCL signals recorded from wearable devices, as suggested by [24,28].
+In contrast, frequency domain features of the EDA were proven to provide additional valuable information about the transient behaviour of the sudomotor activity [3,24].
 The benefits of time-frequency domain features is that they capture the oscillatory behavior of the sudomotor response.
 Therefore, this class of features can provide information to detect and distinguish health conditions [24].

-In order to calculate time-frequency domain features, the Cepstrum signal C is estimated by [24]:
+To calculate time-frequency domain features, the Cepstrum signal C is estimated by [24]